RaysOfStarLight/jackbox-rc1-challenge/README.md

 ##Rules of the Challenge:
 1. Deliverables for the challenge (source code) will be accepted via pull requests onto https://github.com/LouHenryAlvarez/jackbox-rc1-challenge
-* You must enter the challenge by September 15, 2015.
+* You must enter the challenge and submit your code before midnight on the deadline of the challenge.
 * Entries will be accepted via an email stating your intent and sent to:  **service_delivered@ymail.com**
 * You MUST HAVE and include your __GitHub account__ in the body of the email.
 This can be as simple as: